nearform/the-micro-frontends-workshop/slides.md

 // ...
 ```

 -- `name` is where we define a name to distinguish modules.
-This value will be used by a consumer application when defining remotes inside of it;
+This value will be used by a consumer application when defining remotes inside of it.

--- `filename` can be any value, and it will be an entry point for exposed/shared modules. `remoteEntry.js` is most commonly/conventionally used for this purpose;
+-- `filename` can be any value, and it will be an entry point for exposed/shared modules. `remoteEntry.js` is most commonly/conventionally used for this purpose.

--- in the `exposes` object we define components for remote consumption.
+-- In the `exposes` object we define components for remote consumption.
 The key name should always be in form of `./ComponentName` in any application that relies on Webpack's ModuleFederationPlugin and the value should be the component's relative path to the webpack.config.js.

 </div>